kl1mm/localize/README.md

 ### Class naming

-The default class name in the generated code is `Locale`.
+The default class name in the generated code is the filename without the culture.

 This behaviour can be overridden with the `ClassName` attribute on the `Localize` element.